shuheikurita/shuheikurita.github.io/_pages/cv.md

 ## Honors & Awards

+- 2025/03 - Two Committee Member’s Special Award in the 31th Annual Meeting of The Association for Natural Language Processing.
 - 2024/03 - Two sponsor awards in 30th Annual Meeting of The Association for Natural Language Processing.
 - 2021/03 - Committee Member’s Special Award in the 27th Annual Meeting of The Association for Natural Language Processing.
 - 2020/03 - Journal award in the 26th Annual Meeting of The Association for Natural Language Processing.